 - What improvements will remain after the lease ends?
-Will the tenants remove all improvements upon ending their lease?
+Will the tenants remove all improvements upon terminating their lease?

 It is common for tenants to contribute to the build-out budget.
-Yet the average cost per square foot of commercial building construction using standard finishes reaches more than $65 per square foot.
+Yet the average cost per square foot of commercial building construction using standard finishes reaches more than $65 per square foot, though recent spikes in materials costs have driven up this price in many areas.
 Therefore, all parties must negotiate and set clear expectations upfront to ensure everyone agrees on improvement scope and cost.

 It’s also not uncommon for tenants to update their spaces every few years.
 As technology advances and new employees enter the workforce, businesses seek updated workspaces.
-As a result, it is critical for landlords to understand commercial office build-out costs and negotiations.
+As a result, landlords must understand commercial office build-out costs and negotiations.